Plates, Shoreditch

 It’s not even that there are more exclusively vegan restaurants (although there definitely are); it’s also that chefs are quietly adapting their menus to include more vegan options.
 Of course, with more choice comes the immediate decision paralysis.

-So, with the hope of making things a little easier – at least with where to go – we’ve put together a list of our favourite vegan restaurants in London right now.
+So, with the hope of making things a little easier – at least with choosing where to go – we’ve put together the most exciting vegan restaurants in London right now:

 Mallow | Borough Market, Canary Wharf